notmarshmllow/credax/README.md

 Credax requires Python3.7 + to run.
 Please upgrade your Python version to 3.7 or higher to use Credax.

-Clone the Credax reporitory.
+1 .Clone the Credax reporitory.

 `git clone https://github.com/notmarshmllow/credax.git`

-Install the Requirements
+2 .Install the Requirements

 `pip3 freeze > credax.py`